Securing daily payments

 Questions and answers about securing daily payments

 We are seeking to secure daily payments in the event of serious long-term disruptions.
 A long-term disruption is one that lasts several days.
-We are creating backup arrangements to secure daily payments in the event that serious disruptions of society or emergency conditions prevent the use of normal payment systems.
+We have created backup arrangements to secure daily payments in the event that serious disruptions of society or emergency conditions prevent the use of normal payment systems.

-If a bank is affected by a serious long-term disruption in its operations, your account and card services could be handled in the new backup account system being established.
+If a bank is affected by a serious long-term disruption in its operations, your account and card services could be handled in a backup account system.
 Your customer relationship in the original bank would remain unchanged, as the backup account system would temporarily offer key daily payment services on behalf of your bank.
 We will also secure payment traffic between banks.

 You will be able to handle your key daily payments in the backup system.
 You will be able to make account transfers in euros from your account and receive payments onto your account, make debit card payments, and withdraw cash from at least some ATMs.
-Limited mobile payments will also be possible using Finnish apps (for example the Siirto app).
 Credit card payments will not be possible in the backup system.

 You do not need to do anything.
 The authorities and banks are responsible for all preparations.
 However, it is always a good idea to make sure your contact information is up to date in your bank and in the Population Information System.
 You can prepare for shorter disruptions, for example, by making sure you have a ‘home emergency kit’ for payments.